 classkeyword in our code?
 What does it do?

+Date object.
 Create an app for calculating the day for any given date.
-The user should be able to enter ina date and see what day of the week that date occured on.
+The user should be able to enter in a date and see what day of the week that date occured on.
 If you enjoy brain teasers, try to work out your own algorithm.
 If you need help getting started, check out the Wikipedia article.
 The program should be able to handle past dates, future dates, and invalid dates (user should be notified if the date is invalid).

 A haiku is a poem that consists of three lines.
 The first has five syllables, the second has seven, and the third has five.
 Start by creating an application that checks whether a poem is in fact a haiku.
 If you have time, build out your application so that it can randomly generate haikus.

-This project provides an excellent opportunity for BDD with Jasmine.
+This project provides an excellent opportunity for TDD with Jest.

 Make sure you test your application for each new rule you implement.